-49.376 BF1233 – Tortricidae – Olethreutinae – Pammene aurita – Tawny Sycamore Piercer – (Razowski, 1991) Adult Micro: CAT 1 – Distinctive Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+49.376 BF1233 – Tortricidae – Olethreutinae – Pammene aurita – Tawny Sycamore Piercer – (Razowski, 1991) Adult Micro: CAT 1 – Distinctive species unlikely to be confused with others – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Green – Rare / Uncommon / Scarce